testpsvm/pcfdemo/README.md

 ##### Spring data jpa

+Add this starter in the pom.xml `spring-boot-starter-data-jpa`

-1. JPA based on `hibernate` implementation
+-  JPA based on `hibernate` implementation

 ```java
 @Entity